TRIUMF-Capstone2022/richai/README.md

 - `helpers.py` which contains code for useful helper functions that were used throughout the project.
 - `plotting.py` which contains code for useful plotting functions that were used throughout the project.
+- `gbt_dataset.py` which contains the code for the data set used for the XGBoost model

 ## Jupyter Notebooks